810Teams/clubs-and-events-backend/_readme/guide/community/albums-tab.md

 `DELETE api/asset/album/image/{int}`

 To summarize, users can only add or delete images in the album, no updating.

+### Delete Album

+Albums can be edited along with updating the album and deleting images.
+Call this API to delete the album.
+No need to worry about the images since they will be deleted along with the album automatically.

+`DELETE api/asset/album/{int}`

 ### Create Album Button